Pitch Prize: highest-scoring decks win direct investment from 3P Ventures. See how it works →

 The earliest formal funding stage, typically raised to build an MVP and validate initial assumptions.

 Pre-seed rounds typically range from $250,000 to $2M, though the range varies significantly by geography and sector.
-Common investors at this stage include angel investors, pre-seed funds, and founder networks.
+Common investors at this stage include angel investors (individuals investing their own capital, often former operators), pre-seed funds (small institutional funds like Hustle Fund, Afore Capital, or Mucker Capital that specialize at this stage), accelerators (Y Combinator, Techstars, and others that combine capital with programming), and founder networks (operators who back former colleagues).
 Valuations at pre-seed are often set on a SAFE or convertible note rather than priced equity, deferring the valuation conversation to the seed round.

-A strong pre-seed pitch deck focuses heavily on the team's unique insight into the problem, the clarity of the problem statement, and the founder's credibility to build the solution.
-Market size and business model should be present but are less scrutinized than at seed.
+A strong pre-seed pitch deck focuses heavily on the team's unique insight into the problem, the clarity and urgency of the problem statement, and the founder's credibility to build the solution.
+Market size and business model should be present but are less scrutinized than at seed — investors at pre-seed know these will evolve.
+What they want to see is that the founder understands the customer well enough to have a defensible thesis about why this problem is worth solving now.

 Related terms